jranke/mkin/README.md

 install_github("mkin", "jranke")
 ```

+## Background

+In the regulatory evaluation of chemical substances like plant protection
+products (pesticides), biocides and other chemicals, degradation data play an
+important role.
+For the evaluation of pesticide degradation experiments,
+detailed guidance and helpful tools have been developed as detailed in
+'Credits and historical remarks' below.

 ## Usage

+A very simple usage example would be

+    library("mkin")
+    example_data = data.frame(
+      name = rep("parent", 9),
+      time = c(0, 1, 3, 7, 14, 28, 63, 91, 119),
+      value = c(85.1, 57.9, 29.9, 14.6, 9.7, 6.6, 4, 3.9, 0.6)
+    )
+    SFO <- mkinmod(parent = list(type = "SFO"))
+    SFO.fit <- mkinfit(SFO, example_data)
+    summary(SFO.fit)
+    plot(SFO.fit)

-For a start, have a look at the examples provided in the
+For more examples have a look at the examples provided in the
 [`mkinfit`](http://kinfit.r-forge.r-project.org/mkin_static/mkinfit.html)
-Documentation
+documentation
 or the package vignettes referenced from the
 [mkin package documentation page](http://kinfit.r-forge.r-project.org/mkin_static/index.html)